jamesyoung-15/ESP32Cam-MeterReading/docs/AWS_Setup.md

 ## Create S3 Bucket
 Go to S3 Bucket.
 Press `Create a Bucket`, give it a name, select a region, and then scroll down and press `create bucket`.
 You need to provide the Bucket name later in the Lambda code below.

-## Create DynamoDB Table

-## Setup Lambda Functions
+## ESP32-CAM-Image-to-S3 Lambda Function
-The project uses two Lambda functions.
 The first function is triggered when an image received from ESP32-CAM, where it will decode the image, crop the image with Sharp, and then store it in a S3 Bucket.
 Since this part uses Sharp which isn't included in Lambda, this [Lambda layer is used](https://github.com/Umkus/lambda-layer-sharp).

-The second function is triggered when the image is stored in the S3 Bucket.
-Here, the function will call Rekognition to perform text detection, get the meter reading based on that, then store it in a DynamoDB table.
-Again we will need another [layer for Pillow](https://github.com/keithrozario/Klayers/tree/master/deployments/python3.8).

-### ESP32-CAM-Image-to-S3 Lambda Function
 1. To setup, search and go to Lambda service.

 2. Press `create a function` and give it a name.